How to Find and Rent an Apartment in New York: A Complete Guide

 - A landlord or property management company will check your credit and income.

-Typically for a New York resident, you’ll need roughly 4-5 weeks to search for an apartment.
+Typically, a New York resident will need roughly 4-5 weeks to search for an apartment.

-It’s even possible to find an apartment one to two weeks before your move-in date if need be, although most people generally don’t like to wait until the last minute.
+Of course, it's possible to find an apartment in a shorter amount of time, although most people generally don’t like to wait until the last minute.

-However, if you plan on looking two to three months before your move date, you may find that agents and landlords won’t want to bother any time with you showing you apartments.
+However, if you plan on looking two to three months before your move date, you may find that agents and landlords won’t want to bother showing you the apartment if you don't plan on moving on the next available move-in date.

 This is because they’d instead fill the apartment with someone whose lease start date will coincide with their desired date.

-If you think about it, would you instead let the apartment sit empty for two months rather than renting it out to someone who needs to move in two weeks?
+If you think about it, would you instead let the apartment sit empty for two months rather than rent it out to someone who needs to move in two weeks?

 You may want to start browsing through listings two months in advance just to see what’s out there and get a sense of the market prices.

-What If I Don't Have 4 Weeks to Search for an Apartment?
+What If You Don't Have a Lot of Time To Search for an Apartment?

-In reality, you can find an apartment in one week if need be.
+In reality, you can find an apartment in less than one week if need be.

 Some people even find their next apartment in one day.
 However, it severely limits your options, and you might be forced to choose the least lousy apartment.